 Our Impact Framework represents a starting point that we will continue to iterate and build upon through an inclusive and collaborative process.
 Implementing this framework across all of our future projects will aid us in evaluating the impact of our work, help us to learn and evolve, as well as identify and scale solutions that drive positive social change.
 This commitment to consistently capturing impact will furthermore increase accountability to the communities we serve, to our partners, and to ourselves.

 As we share this review, COVID-19 continues to impact communities and place unprecedented demands on healthcare and social systems everywhere.
 In this new world, the work of the global health community, as well as social impact partners, is more important than ever.

 The crisis is disproportionately affecting the communities we serve—women and children, persons living with disabilities, elderly, refugees, marginalised groups and communities struggling to survive or make ends meet.
 Resources are stretched across response efforts while the need for care and support has increased exponentially.
 Bringing a stronger focus on monitoring and measuring impact is more important than ever to ensure we deliver for the people we are here to serve.

-While COVID-19 has laid bare flawed systems, inadequate healthcare, and insufficient social protections, it has also shown the urgent need for innovation and creative-problem solving in order to develop new solutions to these new challenges.
+While COVID-19 has laid bare flawed systems, inadequate healthcare, and insufficient social protection, it has also shown the urgent need for innovation and creative problem-solving in order to develop new solutions to these new challenges.
 We hope that by sharing our review at this time, we can provide examples of creativity and new approaches to inspire partners and communities driving positive change in our world.

 Back to news